northeastcsu/CenterOfExcellence/README.md

 **8. This structure is too rigid, it sucks!!**

 All of this is initial guidance.
 The process will evolve.
 And it is absolutely open to all team input.
-We can update/change the team guidelines via Pull Request 🤔
+We can update/change the team guidelines via Pull Request and GitHub Issue Submissions.
+Use the **blank issue** submission for feature requests and feedback.